 - Meet health care professionals who want to refer to skilled local teachers

-- Learn to tailor classes to specific needs
+- Learn to tailor courses to specific needs

 Rachael West holds a degree in Yogic Education from the University of Lille, France.
-Rachael has been teaching specialist courses to people with pain and providing education to health professionals since 2011.
+She has been teaching specialist courses to people with pain and providing education to health professionals since 2011.
 Rachael has been invited to speak about Yoga for Pain at TEDx Bunbury and the International Pain Society annual meeting.
 She is assisted at each training by a pain physiotherapist with specialist skills – Nicole Moore (in person in Melbourne, via video and Skype other locations) and Tim Mitchell (Perth).
 Read more about the team in your area on the people page.